atodorov/atodorov.github.com/source/_posts/2015-04-26-installing-red-hat-enterprise-linux-7-on-macbook-air-2015.markdown

 * The onboard keyboard is quite annoying for previous ThinkPad user like myself.
 Most importantly I need to press Fn to activate the F1, F2, etc keys which I use a lot in mcedit.
 [Fixed here](/blog/2015/04/30/fixing-tilde-and-function-keys-mapping-for-macbook-air-on-linux/);
-* *UPDATE 2015-04-30:* I'd like to remap the Cmd key to the Menu key found in PC keyboards;
-* I do have a Thunderbolt to Ethernet adapter and hot-plug seems to work (at least partially) despite claims that this is not supported in Linux;
+* Output sound works - both speakers and headphones;
+* Microphone works (tested with a hands free device);
 * Power manager was reporting my battery life totally wrong but after a full discharge/recharge it seems to have calibrated itself;
-* Output sound works out of the box, haven't tested camera and microphone input yet;
 * ATrpms and EPEL are still missing some codecs for RHEL 7 which means no movies;
+*UPDATE 2015-04-30:* codecs seem to work now with the [NUX Desktop](http://li.nux.ro/repos.html) repos.
+Not sure what I was missing when testing it initially;

+**Things that don't work yet**

+* *UPDATE 2015-04-30:* I'd like to remap the Cmd key to the Menu key found in PC keyboards;
+* I do have a Thunderbolt to Ethernet adapter and hot-plug seems to work (at least partially) despite claims that this is not supported in Linux.
+Needs more testing;
+* Camera doesn't work, reverse engineering a [driver](https://github.com/patjak/bcwc_pcie) is in progress;
-* Fan speed needs adjustments;
+* I need a CPU temperature monitor and maybe CPU fan speed needs adjustments;
 * I have not yet tested presenting via projector but already have a few ideas how to make it work;

 **UPDATE 2015-04-28:**